gmb2012/alm/AgileManagement-English.md

 ![](images/dollar-bills_0.jpg)

+^ you have to give an advance in trust
-^ Core task of a supervisor
+Core task of a supervisor
 Has to be done again and again
 Right from the start